 * Beginning in 1943, a number of D-series machines were converted to dual-control trainers for the schlacht role, with these machines given the designation of "Ju-87H".
 They retained the subvariant number of the original D-series machine: a Ju-87D-1 became a "Ju-87H-1", a Ju-87D-3 became a "Ju-87H-3", and so on.
 All armament was removed and side blisters were fitted to the rear of the canopy to give the instructor a forward view.BACK_TO_TOP

 * The Stuka was provided to most of Germany's allies.
 The Italians received 50 ex-Luftwaffe Ju-87B-2 and Ju-87B-2/Trop machines in the summer of 1940, with Italian Stukas seeing service in North Africa.
 They were quickly followed by a batch of Ju-87R-2 machines.
 Later, the Italians received 46 Ju-87D-2 and Ju-87D-3s, plus a few more Ju-87R-2s.
-The Allies honestly thought the Italians built the Stuka under license and so assigned a designation of "Breda 201 Picchiatelli" to Italian Stukas, but the Stuka was never produced by anybody but Junkers and Weser.
+The Allies honestly thought the Italians built the Stuka under license and assigned a fanciful designation of "Breda 201 Picchiatelli" to Italian Stukas, but the Stuka was never produced by anybody but Junkers and Weser.

 Hungary received ten Ju-87B-2s in 1941, though these machines were only used for training.
 The Hungarians received at least 12 D-series machines in 1942 and 1943, using them against the Soviets beginning in August 1943.
 They were badly cut up in combat, leading to the withdrawal of these squadrons in October.
 The Hungarian Stuka force was re-formed and thrown back into the fight against the Red Army in June 1944, but within two months the Hungarians had begun to transition to the schlacht FW-190.